elnorabills/elnorabills/README.md

 ### Hello!
-My name is Eleanor Billerbeck, welcome to my GitHub 👋
+My name is Eleanor, welcome to my GitHub 👋

 I’m a passionate software developer with an innovative and creative mindset.
 I have experience building dynamic web applications in JavaScript, Python, and HTML/CSS.
 I am highly analytical and detail oriented which enhances my ability to creatively solve problems.
 I am excited about learning new programming languages and technologies, along with improving my skills as a developer.